 Continuing from the final quarter of 2021, throughout 2022, a significant exploration drilling campaign was undertaken.
-The wireframes created from the conversion from Eagle to Deswik generated a series of new targets and mineralisation which informed these drilling campaigns.
-This will continue through 2023 and the full resources realised will be calculated over this period.
+This campaign was extended into 2023 with the intent of completing a comparable number of meters as 2022, throughout the year.
+The wireframes created from the conversion from Eagle to Deswik and subsequent mine redesign from 2019-2021, generated a series of new targets and mineralisation which informed these drilling campaigns.
+The full resources realised were to be calculated in 2023.
+This work is scheduled to be performed in advance and continued through the mine reopening.